readthedocs/readthedocs.org/docs/install.rst

 .. warning::

     Read the Docs does not itself run under Python 3 (though it does support building documentation for Python 3 projects).
-Please ensure the subsequent steps are performed using Python 2.7.

 First, obtain `Python 2.7`_ and virtualenv_ if you do not already have them.
 Using a